RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

 .. code-block:: bash

  postgres@localhost:~$ psql stars

+ INSERT INTO targets values ('999', 'o', 'OnTargetFocus', null, null, 'this target does not change the RA/DEC values', 't', '1');
+ INSERT INTO scripts values ('999', 'C0', ' exe /usr/local/bin/rts2saf_focus.py E 1 ');

- INSERT INTO targets values ('5', 'o', 'OnTargetFocus', null, null, 'this target does not change the RA/DEC values', 't', '1');
+ # not now (2014-03-26): INSERT INTO targets values ('5', 'o', 'OnTargetFocus', null, null, 'this target does not change the RA/DEC values', 't', '1');
- INSERT INTO scripts values ('5', 'YOUR_CAMERA_NAME', ' exe /usr/local/bin/rts2saf_focus.py ');
+ # not now (2014-03-26): INSERT INTO scripts values ('5', 'YOUR_CAMERA_NAME', ' exe /usr/local/bin/rts2saf_focus.py ');

 where ``YOUR_CAMERA_NAME`` is either ``C0`` or is the name configured in ``/etc/rts2/devices``.